 • • • •

 Another thing that frequently gets mentioned regarding Professor Snape, is the “Harry filter”.
 And the Harry filter is definitely skewing our perception of Severus Snape’s performance on the job.
 Because there is absolutely no doubt about it that Severus Snape has had his own axe to grind with Harry Potter from the day that the boy first showed up at the School.
-Snape’s treatment of Harry is simply appalling.
-There are no other words for it.

 But there may have been a compelling reason for it.
 At least at the outset.

-Nor was he alone in the matter.
+Nor is he alone in the matter.
 Albus and Snape have certainly been playing good cop/bad cop with Harry ever since the boy got to Hogwarts (although to be strictly accurate it was Hagrid and Snape who were playing that game over Year 1, Hagrid as Dumbledore’s proxy) but how much of that was an act is debatable.
 It is not even altogether certain that the act is solely for Harry’s benefit.
 Because it certainly wasn’t for Harry’s benefit in Year 1.

 Snape has to have known that he was, at the very least, under observation by one of Voldemort’s agents throughout the whole of Year 1.
+He couldn’t have shown any favor to Harry Potter, even if the boy had deserved it.

 • • • •

 Snape, like Draco Malfoy, starts the series from the vantage point of being a required character “type”.
 All school stories evidently must include the hero’s playground/classroom rival.
 All school stories also must include the “nasty teacher” (and usually also the intimidating but sympathetic Head).
 It is one of Rowling’s crowning achievements that she decided to take this required peripheral stock character and make him central to the entire storyline.
-Severus Snape has never consented to be stuffed into his nice tidy pigeonhole and be no more than Harry would choose to make of him.
+Severus Snape has never consented to be stuffed into a nice tidy pigeonhole and be no more than Harry would choose to make of him.
 As such, from the beginning of the series he has always stood as the gatekeeper to the reading that there is more going on in this series than Harry realizes.
 (There’s more knows Tom Fool than Tom Fool knows.)

 Severus Snape started teaching at the age of 21, before the kids who remembered him as a student had even finished school, and some of his first students had watched James Potter publicly humiliate him at the end of his 5th year.